ember-learn/ember-blog/content/the-ember-times-issue-184.md

 ## [Ember Berlin Meetup with 4 talks 📽](https://www.youtube.com/watch?v=c-sWTZJ6nlM&ab_channel=Pusherl)

-Four great talks from our friends at [Emberliners meetups](https://www.meetup.com/Ember-js-Berlin/) now available for binge watching!
+Four amazing talks from our friends at [Emberliners meetups](https://www.meetup.com/Ember-js-Berlin/) now available for binge watching!

 1. First up, is '[Embroider: from zero to route splitting in 3.5 weeks](https://www.youtube.com/watch?v=c-sWTZJ6nlM&t=540s)' by [Ben Demboski](https://github.com/bendemboski) which explores what it takes to update a large desktop Ember app to use Embroider.